FairSNA: Algorithmic Fairness in Social Network Analysis: FairSNA: Fairness Constraints, State-of-the-art, and Future Directions

 \subsubsection{Fairness Definitions.}

 Fairness in IBM is yet to be defined than being solved.
 Here, we define some fairness constraints that can be considered in IBM.
-Let's assume that $I(R, G)$ denotes the rumor outreach (number of influenced nodes) from rumor starters $R$ on the network $G$ and $I(S, R, G)$ denotes the rumor outreach in the network $G$, given $R$ is the set of rumor starters and $S$ is the set of immunized nodes.
+Let's assume that $I(R, G)$ denotes the rumor outreach (set of influenced nodes) from rumor starters $R$ on the network $G$ and $I(S, R, G)$ denotes the set of influenced nodes by rumor outreach in the network $G$, given $R$ is the set of rumor starters and $S$ is the set of immunized nodes.
 A node $u$ is called \textit{saved node} by immunized nodes $S$ if $u \in I(R, G)$ and $u \notin I(S, R, G)$.

 \begin{enumerate} \item Equality: It ensures that the chosen immunized nodes in each community should be proportional to the number of nodes that might be affected by misinformation in the absence of the immunized nodes.
+This definition is based on the fact that the communities that might be more affected should have more immunized nodes to save them.
 It is defined as,

 \item Equity: The equity constraint suggests that the proposed solution is fair in saving nodes if the expected number of saved nodes for all communities are proportional to their sizes.